 - Tax equalization.

 School fees for primary and secondary education at international schools, as well as at international departments of local schools aren’t covered by the 30%-ruling.
-An employer may reimburse the actual costs incurred tax-free, regardless whether or not the 30%-ruling is applicable.
+An employer may reimburse the actual costs incurred tax-free for the duration of the 30%-ruling.

 Other tax benefits